andrewjharrisportfolio/lognpacificInternship/README.md

 # Cyber Range — Security Operations Portfolio

-A collection of hands-on security operations projects completed through a simulated enterprise environment.
-Each scenario follows real-world SOC workflows using industry-standard tools including Microsoft Sentinel, Microsoft Defender for Endpoint, and Tenable Vulnerability Management.
+A collection of security operations projects built on a live enterprise environment running real attack traffic and vulnerabilities.
+Each project was worked end-to-end — from writing detection logic and triaging alerts to containing threats and closing incidents — using the same tools and workflows found in production SOC environments.

 ---